cypress-io/code-coverage/.github/ISSUE_TEMPLATE/bug_report.md

 - What is your operating system?
 - What is the Node version?
 - What is the NPM version?
+- Is there `.nyc_output` folder?
+Is there `.nyc_output/out.json` file.
+Is it empty?
+- Do you have any custom NYC settings in `package.json` (`nyc` object) or in other [NYC config files](https://github.com/istanbuljs/nyc#configuration-files)
+- Do you run Cypress tests in a Docker container?

 **Describe the bug**
 A clear and concise description of what the bug is.